NOTE 4: SIGNIFICANT ACCOUNTING POLICIES: Fair Value of Financial Instruments (Policies)

 Level 3: Unobservable inputs for which there is little or no market data, which require the use of the reporting entitys own assumptions.

-The Company did not have any Level 2 or Level 3 assets or liabilities as of December 31, 2018, with the exception of its convertible notes payable and derivative liability.
-The carrying amounts of these liabilities at December 31, 2017 approximate their respective fair value based on the Companys incremental borrowing rate.
+The Company did not have any Level 2 or Level 3 assets or liabilities as of March 31, 2019, except for its convertible notes payable and derivative liability.
+The carrying amounts of these liabilities at March 31, 2019 approximate their respective fair value based on the Companys incremental borrowing rate.

 Disclosure of accounting policy for determining the fair value of financial instruments.